martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 }
 ```

-This should right be a surpirse right?
+This should right be a surprise right?
 As you can see we have 5 messages sent to `chat` and have successfully used `fmt.Println()` to print out each entry.
 But what happens if we try to add another entry to `chat`?

 But what happens if I try to add another `string` value to our _Channel_?
 Let's take a look: